Logo

 • Companies: submit returns and pay by June 30 each year.

-In the event of late filing or payment, the minimum penalty typically starts from ₦10,000 or five percent of the outstanding amount, whichever is greater, and can escalate if you delay further.
+Where filing or payment is late, the minimum penalty typically begins at ₦10,000 or five percent of the outstanding amount, whichever is greater, and may increase if the delay continues.

 How to File on the Official Platform

-Using FIRS’ TaxPro-Max online system, you can upload your transaction records, compute your liability, make secure electronic payments, and track whether you remain compliant after each update.
-Keep your privacy policy and documentation consistent with the information you submit.
+Using FIRS’ TaxPro-Max online system, you can upload your transaction records, compute your liability, make secure electronic payments, and track whether your submission reflects compliance after each update.
+Keep your supporting documents and privacy-related practices consistent with the information you provide.

 How to Reduce Your Crypto Tax Burden, Legally